ceh-2000/spookyapp/README.md

 8. Type Control+C in Terminal to kill the process running your local function.

 ## HTTP endpoints with an Angular service
+1. From the project root in a command line session, type `ng generate service call-api-endpoint`
+2. Go into `package.json` and ensure `rxjs` uses a version matching the pattern `7.x.x`.
+This is necessary to use the function `firstValueFrom()`.
+3.